 We love Rudolph and all of his friends.
 In fact, I rounded up a super awesome collection of all kinds of silly reindeer crafts.
 This year we decided to make our team of reindeer from toilet paper rolls – an easy reindeer craft for kids to make.
+Of course, this reindeer is part of our amazing collection of Christmas toilet paper roll crafts.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-Who doesn’t love the story of Rudolph the red nosed reindeer.
+Who doesn’t love the story of Rudolph the red-nosed reindeer?
 Rudolph and the other reindeer have become an integral part of every child’s Christmas.
 Without the magical reindeer, how would Santa get around the world in one night?

 When we were thinking of fun Christmas crafts to make this holiday season, we wanted to show some love for the reindeer.
 So, we came up with a simple way to make a reindeer out of toilet paper rolls – after all everyone has toilet paper rolls around the house.
 We love a craft that uses supplies that are easy to find and especially ones that can be found in the recycling bin.